StiphyJay/LiDAR-PTQ/README.md

 Southeast University, Meituan, Zhejiang University, Nanyang Technological University

 ## 🗓️ Todo list
--  2024/3/10: Arrange code and release for CenterPoint-Pillar/Voxel on Waymo dataset
+-  2024/7/16: Arrange code and release for CenterPoint-Pillar/Voxel/FSD on nuscenes dataset
--  2024/3/30: Release setting for FSD on Waymo dataset

 If you have any problems, please email me sifanjay@gmail.com